jasonmb626/mySetups/VSCode_Setup.md

 Feel free to delete the javascript, python entries if you aren't using those languages.

 The colorCustomizations are for bracket pair colorization to work with Nord theme.
-TODO: Colors need adjustments and see if can add directly to colorscheme
+TODO: See if can add directly to colorscheme

 ```json
 {